Snub Pollard: Career

-In later years, Pollard claimed the great depression wiped out his investments, and he had been unable to "adjust to the talkies."
-However, in the 1930s, he played small parts in talking comedies, and was featured as comic relief in "B" westerns.
-Pollard's silent-comedy credentials guaranteed him work in slapstick revivals.
-He appeared with other film veterans in Hollywood Cavalcade (1939), The Perils of Pauline (1947) and Man of a Thousand Faces (1957).
-He also appeared regularly as a supporting player in Columbia Pictures' two-reel comedies of the mid-1940s.
+In the 1930s, Pollard said the Great Depression wiped out his investments and he could not adjust to the talkies.
+He played small speaking parts in comedies and comic relief in "B" westerns.
+Pollard remarried in 1935, to the former Ruth Bridges; the couple divorced in 1939.

+His silent-comedy credentials guaranteed him work in slapstick revivals.
+He appeared with other film veterans in Hollywood Cavalcade (1939), The Perils of Pauline (1947), and Man of a Thousand Faces (1957).
+He also appeared regularly as a supporting player in Columbia Pictures' two-reel comedies of the mid-1940s, and was a latter-day member of the Keystone Cops in movies and personal appearances.